 In September of 2004, Major Chism started his Law Enforcement career with the Brunswick County Sheriff’s Office.
 Growing up on Oak Island, he always felt the need to give back to this great community.
 After only seven months with the agency, and expressing a desire to work with canines, he was afforded that opportunity in May of 2005.
 Working with canines quickly became a passion.
 Major Chism worked on Patrol with his canine and obtained the rank of Corporal in 2008.
 Also in 2008, Sheriff J. Ingram formed a new unit, the Special Operations unit.
 He was fortunate enough to be assigned to the unit, along with his canine partner, in an effort to combat the drug issues in the county.
 In 2013, while working in the Special Operations Unit, Major Chism was promoted to the rank of Sergeant.
 This began his journey in leadership which pushed him to learn more about the training aspect of working with canines.

 After working several years in the specialized unit, in 2014, he accepted a promotion to First Sergeant which brought him back to where he started, Patrol Division.
 Major Chism was able to continue as a canine handler and trainer along with his added duties of overseeing a Patrol shift.
 After working three patrol canines and training many others, he was promoted to Lieutenant of the Patrol division.
 While still overseeing the training of canines, as difficult as it was, he knew his time as a handler was coming to an end and that he had to find his replacement.
 In 2016, he was promoted to Captain of Uniform Services.
 This allowed him to enhance his knowledge of other divisions.
 In October 2018, Major Chism attended the 274th session of the FBI National Academy and graduated in December 2018.
-After what seemed like a fast four years, in January of 2020, Sheriff Ingram promoted him Major of Uniform Services.
+After what seemed like a fast four years, in January of 2020, Sheriff Ingram promoted him to Major, where he is currently assigned to Investigations and the Vice Narcotics Divisions.
 While the Majors all have their respective divisions to oversee, like the Sheriff’s Office as a whole, we are a team and work together.